markusadahlem/prism.github.io/_solutions/digital-twins.md

 ---
-title: "Digital Twins for Remote & Self-Monitoring"
+title: "Digital Twins"
 date: 2025-03-27T09:42:22+0100
 weight: 3
 ---

-Real-time insight from virtual patient models.
+Real-time intelligence from dynamic system models for remote & self-monitoring.

-Our digital twins replicate physiological and behavioral states in real time to power adaptive self-monitoring and remote patient management.
-These models transform passive data into actionable insight—supporting personalization, safety, and engagement.
+Our digital twins replicate physiological and behavioral processes to support adaptive self-monitoring and remote patient management.
+Unlike traditional predictive analytics that map data to fixed outcomes, digital twins model the dynamic evolution of systems—enabling continuous, bidirectional feedback and more responsive, personalized care.

 <!--
 Digital twins create a virtual replica of the human body's organ system of interest, using physiological and behavioral models to simulate complex interactions within the body’s systems.